Therapy is where you don’t have to hold it all together.

 📚 I love exploring used bookstores and NYC’s many museums.
 There’s nothing better than getting lost in a good book or stumbling upon an exhibit that makes you think about the world differently.

-🧘♀️ When I'm not working, you'll find me traveling, spending time with loved ones, or in a yoga or Pilates class.
+🧘♀️ When I'm not working, you'll find me traveling, spending time with loved ones, or in a yoga or strength training class.
 These movement practices in particular are a meaningful part of my routine and help me stay grounded, present, and connected to myself.

 🌍 I grew up in Maryland but moved to NYC for undergrad.
 I’ve bounced around a little since then, but something about this city always pulls me back.